kdufera/In-memory-database/README.md

 # In-memory-database
-implementation of In memory database.
+Implementation of In memory database.
 This is a Java project which simulates DB operations such as GET​,​ SET​,​ DELETE​, BEGIN, ROLLBACK, COMMIT, COUNT operations.

 Prerequisites: